apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

 - Concrete service definitions may link up with a template definition using their **template name** and **type**.
 This design choice allows the CAS deployer to define multiple service definition blueprints and templates for the same type of CAS applications with different names.
 - Service definitions are not required to build and spin off of a blueprint and can remain and function in a standalone manner.
+- The relationship and inheritance hierarchy between a template definition and concrete definitions is fixed at one level or degree and is not recursive.
+  This might be improved and worked out in future CAS releases.

 <div class="alert alert-info">:information_source: <strong>Usage</strong><p>
 Template service definitions work for and apply to all types of registered service definitions known to CAS and